 If you don’t like nursing teas, try making lactation lemonade!

 4. Pump for Longer and Get Another Letdown

 It’s tempting to stop pumping after the milk stops flowing, but try to get a second (or third) letdown.
 If you take a break for a minute or two and then start the pump over again, you can usually get another small letdown of milk (maybe about 1/4 of what was expressed in the first letdown).

 You can also try adding another pumping session.
-How effective this will be depends on how your body responds to the pump.
+Both power pumping and adding sessions will take time (about a week) to work, so how effective this will be depends on how your body responds to the pump.
 If it takes a few days for your body to see an increase in supply, adding an extra pumping session might not give you the extra milk that you need.
 At best, it will probably get you an extra ounce or two at first.
-However, if your supply drop lasts more than a few days (mine is more than a week, as I said above), it’ll be worth it to pump more often.
+However, if your supply drop lasts more than a few days (mine is more than a week, as I said above), it may be worth it to pump more often.

 Do you have issues where your period reduces your milk supply?
 Has anything worked for you to bring it up?References